vladigleba/vladigleba.github.io/source/_posts/2013-11-14-using-mapbox-with-ruby-on-rails.markdown

 # Converting Addresses into Coordinates

-Alright, enough of that.
+All right, enough of that.
 Let's start coding.

 First thing we'll do is convert our addresses into coordinates, which MapBox needs in order to place our markers (pin-drops) on the map.
 We can do this manually by using the [MapBox Geocoding API](https://www.mapbox.com/developers/api/geocoding/), or we could automate it with the [Geocoder](http://www.rubygeocoder.com/) gem.
 Because there is a [Railscasts episode](http://railscasts.com/episodes/273-geocoder) covering the gem, I won’t go into any more detail here.